Experiences with Stock Agencies

 iStock/gettyimages

-iStock/gettyimages: Commercial and editorial pictures.
+iStock/gettyimages: Commercial and editorial images.
 The agency takes some getting used to and requires a slightly different workflow.
+Turnover is already achieved with just a few images.

 Panthermedia